andrewpfunk/serverless-tutorial/README.md

 - In the *username*.github.io directory, create a file named .env with the environment variables you set above
 - In the Terminal window run: ```netlify dev```

 If the required dependencies have all been installed correctly, the web app should open a new browser tab with the app running at http://localhost:8888/.
-If it doesn't work, look for error messages shown in the Terminal window and try to follow the instructions to fix the problems.
+If it doesn't work, look for error messages shown in the Terminal window and try to follow the instructions to fix any problems.

 - Try adding, deleting, and marking Todos complete